pattonsgirl/CEG2410/Assignments/BYOE.md

 ## Submission

-1. Demonstration
+1. Peer Review
-     - either during class session OR via a recording, prove that your script works on a fresh instance with user account
+     - Swap repositories with a classmate.
+Add some constructive issues that would improve their dotfiles collection.
 2. Deliverable
      - To Dropbox in Pilot, submit link to your dotfiles repository